PavelPetrov1/Pavel-Petrov-employees/README.md

-# Pavel-Petrov-employees
+# Pure Kotlin CSV file read
- Application that identifies the pair of employees who have worked together on common projects for the longest period of time.
+ Read a CSV file in pure Kotlin and identify pairs of employees who have worked together on common project.